nataliecardot/custom-video-player/README.md

 # custom-video-player

-Video player with custom design, made using the HTML5 video element and its video APIs.
+Video player with custom design, made using the HTML5 video element and its JavaScript APIs.

 ## Project Specifications